It is no secret that beauty and attractiveness are two characteristics that are valued today, thanks to popular culture and the media.

 Medical Aesthetics: A Feel-Good Industry

-According to the American Society of Plastic Surgeons (ASPS), 17.5 million cosmetic and minimally invasive procedures were performed in 2017, ranging from laser hair removal and skin tightening to Botox and dermal fillers.
+In 2017, consumers received 17.5 million cosmetic procedures, ranging from laser hair removal and skin tightening to Botox and dermal fillers.

 Most clients are motivated by the quest for youthful, rejuvenated skin, but more serious skin conditions like acne scars can also be addressed with cosmetic treatments.